Dallas Office – Located Near Highland Park in Dallas County TX

 Can I represent myself in a divorce in Dallas County?

-Although it is perfectly legal to file divorce papers yourself and act as your own attorney, we highly recommend that you hire an experienced divorce lawyer.
+Although it is perfectly legal to file divorce papers yourself and act as your own attorney, we highly recommend that you hire an experienced Dallas Divorce lawyer.
 If the divorce is uncontested, the legal cost will be considerably lower but your interests will be well protected should your soon to be ex-spouse surprise you with anything in court.

 What Documents Do I Need to Submit When I File for Divorce at the Dallas County District Clerk’s Office?